 eligibility and restrictions page to review your organization's eligibility to participate in this program.

 You can expect your donation request to be fulfilled within eight weeks of the approval date.
-For detailed fulfillment information, select Cisco from the Donor Partner Fulfillment section of the
+For detailed fulfillment information, see the Obtaining Your Product section of each product's page.

 Due to the nature of the network design, product availability, and fiscal year schedules, all product donations are subject to change or delay without notice.
 Cisco reserves the right to substitute functionally equivalent products for any request.